nagydaniel128/Color-Avoid/README.md

 2. **Open the project in Unity**:
    - Launch the Unity Editor.
-   - Open the cloned project via `File > Open Project`.
+   - Open the 'Color Avoid' folder located in the cloned project via `File > Open Project`.

 ## Developer Information
 ### System Requirements